 Summary: Economics does not know how to take full account of value beyond its sphere, such as of environment.
 This may be done systematically using Dooyeweerd's aspects.

-Value is central to economics; it is Good seen through the lens of economics.
-Unfortunately, the field of economics has reduced this to monetary value, which ignores most other kinds of value.
-That was what concerned Mark Carney when he delivered his 2020 Reith Lectures and published his 2021 book, entitled Value(s).
+Value is central to economics; it is Good seen through the lens of the economic aspect of life.
+Unfortunately, the field of economics has reduced this to monetary value, which ignores or grossly distorts most other kinds of value.
+That was what concerned Mark Carney when he delivered his 2020 Reith Lectures and published his 2021 book, entitled Value(s), which is what sparked the RLDG discussions.
+As Mark Carney argued, we need to bring all such kinds of value into economics theory and practice.

 For example when GDP (Gross Domestic Product) is used as a measure of a nation's wellbeing, its 'value' compared with other nations, it misleads in major ways because, by including only monetary transactions, it ignores much good that is not paid for, such as household activity of care and cooking, or cannot be measured by money, such as biodiversity or love.
-As Mark Carney argued, we need to bring all such kinds of value into economics theory and practice.

 Summary: There are multiple, irreducibly distinct kinds of value.
 Economic value is only one kind and needs to be able to express all others faithfully.

-Other recent thinkers call for a variety of good things to be valued in economics, such as:
+Other recent thinkers also call for a variety of good things to be valued in economics, such as:

-In the RLDG, we have discussed these and others.
+The RLDG discussed these and others, and readers can bring in more.
+They are values that make an economy, and life in general, more fruitful.
 Various economic schools understand value in different ways, and none should be ignored but incorporated in the overall understanding of economics.

 Mark Carney's main message was that economic valuing should reflect and incorporate what he called "human values" - responsibility, integrity, resilience, etc. These can be held as what we wish for nostalgically or aspire to wistfully, and such are often expressed in poetry, song and art, and sometimes theorized about by ethicists etc. but our actual values.
-Actual values are those we hold in our heart rather than our wishes, being what we actually live by or allow ourselves to be driven by.
-Our real values are within our hidden mindset-attitude.
-And it is in our economics, the science of value, and our economic activity, where our actual values come to the surface.

 History shows that each generation of thinkers emphasises certain values and ignores others.
 The ones ignored are not thereby of zero value; they will arise as important later.
 It is little use building a new framework around a limited set of values.
 Fortunately, most future-recognised values are not completely hidden today; it is just that they are not fashionable in academic or professional circles.